daniel-ilett/blog/_posts/2019-05-11-tut1-4-smo-edge-detect.md

 # Conclusion

 Today we learned how to detected the edges of objects using screen-space image gradients, then took those edges and used them to implement a neon effect.
-A layer of bloom on top of that, obtained by using our previous work on blur shaders with UsePass, resulted in a more refined look for the neaon shader.
+A layer of bloom on top of that, obtained by using our previous work on blur shaders with `UsePass`, resulted in a more refined look for the neon shader.

 The next article in this series will explore some pixelated effects to emulate the NES, SNES and Game Boy filters.
 Together with those filters, I'll also show you how to write a CRT TV effect to bring the effect right into the late 20th century.